 * Please note that Ficus Benjamina is prone to substantial leaf drop after the shipping process due to stress.
 Moisture-stressed ficus tends to drop yellow leaves, while ficus exposed to low-light stress tend to drop green leaves.
 Once the plant has acclimated to its new environment, the leaves will come back, and you will have a happy ficus.
 However, it is best to keep Ficus Benjamina in the same location because any change in moisture, light, or location will once again cause the plant to drop some of its leaves to adjust.

 |Mature Height:||6 to 8 Feet Indoors|

-|Mature Width:||3 – 4 feet|
+|Mature Width:||3 to 4 Feet Indoors|

-|Habit:||Tree form, clear trunk|
+|Habit:||Tree form, clear braided trunk|

 |Flower Color:||Does not flower indoors|

 How to Care for Braided Ficus Benjamina Weeping Fig Trees

 Before you buy a Braided Ficus Benjamina Tree, make sure to read about the recommended care instructions to keep this plant healthy and flourishing.

 What is the best soil to use for my Braided Ficus benjamina Tree?